tierninho/electron/docs/api/touch-bar.md

 #### `touchBar.escapeItem`

-A `TouchBarItem` that will replace the "esc" button on the touch bar when set.
+The `TouchBarItem` that will replace the "esc" button on the touch bar when set.
 Setting to `null` restores the default "esc" button.
 Changing this value immediately updates the escape item in the touch bar.